naiquevin/plectrum/README.md

 }
 ```

-This will allow us to use the `Mapping` abstraction provided by the
+This will allow us to use the `plectrum::Mapping` abstraction to
-crate to easily convert an instance of the enum to the corresponding
+easily convert an instance of the enum to the corresponding `id` or
-`id` or `value` (label in this case) and vice versa:
+`value` (label in this case) and vice versa:

 ``` rust
 mapping.by_id(1)                     // Some(ItemState::Todo)